anastasiya178/django-contacts/README.md

 5. If you can see the table with contacts - the app is successfully installed!

-6. In order to use edit mode without any restrictions, you would need to create a superuser:
+6. In order to use edit mode, you would need to create a superuser:

-`django-contacts % docker-compose run web /bin/bash`
+`~ django-contacts % docker-compose run web /bin/bash`

 In the opened shell:

 `root@9dbfa2f99657:/django-contacts#
 `
 execute the following command:

 `python manage.py createsuperuser
 `

-Insert username, email(optional), password of your choice.
+Insert username, email (optional), password of your choice:

+Now you can login to the Django admin: http://0.0.0.0:8000/admin/ and be able to edit the contacts or create additional users (see #6 for Role management).

 6. Role management is handled the following way:
     - group Admin (can view, create, delete Contact model)